MonoGame/MonoGame/Documentation/articles/getting_started/getting_started.md

 ## Migrating from XNA

-If you currently have an XNA project or sample and wish to upgrade it to MonoGame, please check our handy [Porting guide for XNA](~/articles/porting_xna.md)
+If you currently have an XNA project or sample and wish to upgrade it to MonoGame, please check our handy [Migration guide for XNA](~/articles/migrate_xna.md)